dgelsin/QBB_Puerto_Rico_2016/README.md

 > 2. Synchronize the reads so that each paired-end pair has equal mates.

 > 3. Align the rRNA-removed reads against the reference HFX genome

+> 4. Advanced: What is a sam flag?
+How many reads were mapped to the - strand?
+To the + strand? hint: https://samtools.github.io/hts-specs/SAMv1.pdf  &&  https://broadinstitute.github.io/picard/explain-flags.html

 ###*Step 3: Assemble transcripts from aligned reads and quantitate*